Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC in for approximation of SDEs

-\begin{remark} Unlike in the standard MLMC complexity theorem \cite{Giles2015Acta} where the cost of simulating single path is of order $\mathcal{O}(h_\ell^{-1})$, here we have $\mathcal{O}(h_\ell^{-1}|\log{h}|)$.
+\begin{remark} Unlike in the standard MLMC complexity theorem \cite{Giles2015Acta} where the cost of simulating single path is of order $\mathcal{O}(h_\ell^{-1})$, here we have $\mathcal{O}(h_\ell^{-1}|\log{h_\ell}|)$.
 This is due to the fact that terminal times are increasing with levels.
-For the case $h_\ell=2^{-\ell}$ this results in cost per path $\mathcal{O}(2^{-\ell}l)$ and does not exactly fit the complexity theorem in \cite{Giles2015Acta}.
+For the case $h_\ell=2^{-\ell}$ this results in cost per path $\mathcal{O}(2^{-\ell}\ell)$ and does not exactly fit the complexity theorem in \cite{Giles2015Acta}.
 Clearly in the case when MLMC variance decays with $\beta >1$ we still recover the optimal complexity of order $\mathcal{O}(\varepsilon^{-2})$.
-However, in the case $\beta =1$ following the proof by Giles one can see that the complexity becomes $\mathcal{O}(\varepsilon^{-2}|\log{\varepsilon}|^{3})$. \end{remark}
+However, in the case $\beta =1$ following the proof by Giles \cite{Giles2015Acta} one can see that the complexity becomes $\mathcal{O}(\varepsilon^{-2}|\log{\varepsilon}|^{3})$. \end{remark}

-\begin{remark} In the proof above we have assumed that $K$ is independent of $h$, while we have also used crude bounds in order not to deal directly with all the individual constants, since these would be dependent on the numerical schemes used.
-In the example that follows we discuss an explicit calculation in the case of the Euler method. \end{remark}
+\begin{remark} In the proof above we have assumed that $K$ is independent of $h$, while we have also used crude bounds in order not to deal directly with all the individual constants, since these would be dependent on the numerical schemes used. \end{remark}